Chemist-aligned retrosynthesis by ensembling diverse inductive bias models: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Bichlien Nguyen, Jake Smith and Fabio Lima for helpful chemistry discussions; Jingyun Bai for design; Usman Munir for help with project management and open-sourcing; Elise van der Pol and Jose Garrido Torres for useful discussions on reaction prediction and retrosynthesis; Austin Tripp for his contributions to syntheseus; Hannes Schulz, Jean Helie, Maik Riechert and Ran Bi for engineering support; Junren Li, Paola Gori Giorgi and Rianne van den Berg for feedback; and Tao Qin for helpful discussions and guidance.
-Moreover, we would like to acknowledge the whole AI for Science team at Microsoft Research, as well as our collaborators at Novartis, for their ongoing support.
+We would like to thank our anonymous industrial chemists, recruited in Seattle, Beijing, Cambridge, Basel and at the Bürgenstock conference, for providing their assessments.
+We thank Bichlien Nguyen, Elise van der Pol, Fabio Lima, Jake Smith, Jose Garrido Torres, Paola Gori Giorgi, Rianne van den Berg and Tao Qin for discussions and feedback; Jingyun Bai for design; Usman Munir and Shoko Ueda for project management; Hannes Schulz, Jean Helie, Maik Riechert and Ran Bi for engineering support.
+Moreover, we would like to acknowledge the whole AI for Science team at Microsoft Research, as well as collaborators at Novartis, for their ongoing support.